quasarframework/quasar/docs/src/pages/icongenie/installation.md

 * We have refined the list of icons and splash screens that get generated to match the latest standards and to also avoid duplication.
 * Splash screens are created in a better manner, with the icon on top of the background (with the icon having any size ratio that you want, including 0 which means: "I only want the background image with no icon on top")
 * New commands: [generate](/icongenie/command-list#generate), [verify](/icongenie/command-list#verify), and [profile](/icongenie/command-list#profile), each with its own purpose.
-* The `generate` command now also shows you what tags you need in your `/src/index.template.html` file.
+* The `generate` command now also shows you what tags you need in your `/index.html` or `/src/index.template.html` file.
 * The `verify` command can even check if every file is in the right place and it has the right width by height.
 * A lot of new parameters: quality, svg-color, png-color, splashscreen-color, splashscreen-icon-ratio, etc etc. Check the [command list](/icongenie/command-list) page.
 * You can now control each type of asset (ico, png, splashscreen, ...) for each Quasar mode individually, each with its own settings/parameters.
 Check the `--filter`, `--quality` and all the color parameters.
 One good use case is with the `.ico` files.